zevross-spatial/rpackage-sensorDataImport/README.md

 ### To Do (including tasks we assembled from in-person meeting)

+* Filter ID is not being included in the tables right now.
+This is a tiny bit challenging in that GPS, for example, will not have a filter ID.

+* Create processing script for PDR data

+* Right now the app depends on a specific file format.
+But the second hand smoke project does not adhere to that naming convention so this needs to be dealt with.
+Perhaps best to have a button on the Shiny server for "consistent file name" or something

+* Important !!!
+I made the interface more flexible to allow multiple projects BUT!!! what happens if the user is not paying attention and uploads a file to the wrong DB?
+We either need the interface NOT to be flexible or potentially have a warning or pop-up asking the user to make sure they're using the right DB.
+Perhaps they need to type in the name of the project (kind of like a password).

 *  We will need to develop and approach to assigning "session" to all the files.
 This could potentially be in the SQL database or maybe when the data is pulled.

 * We need some kind of "events" field or check.
 For example, if humidity data is bad, but other data is good for a line how do we handle.